benjymous/annotations/sandman/sandman.52.md

 - #### Panel 1

-  That tower doesn't look like it has as much room upstairs as was shown on page 21...

-  An inconsistency: on page 21 panel 9, the Psychopomp & Cluracan go _down_ into the room, via a hole in the floor; yet here, the Psychopomp is falling out of a window at the _top_ of a building.
+  > [oops] There's something weird going on with this tower - on page 21 panel 9, the Psychopomp & Cluracan go _down_ into the tomb, via a hole in the floor; yet here, the Psychopomp is falling out of a window at the _top_ of a building.
+  >
+  > Perhaps this is just another sign that the Cluracan isn't a reliable story teller.

 ### Page 25